KohtaSchultz/Diamond-Price-Preditction-Project/README.md

 ![Visual representation of Carat](https://yourdiamondguru.com/wp-content/uploads/2018/01/Diamond-Carat-Chart-1.jpg)

-This dataset goes from 0.2 carats for the minimum extrema to 5.01 at the maximum extrema.
+This dataset goes from 0.2 carats for the min to 5.01 at the max.

 found on: [this site](https://yourdiamondguru.com/carat/) "One carat is equivalent to around 200 milligrams (0.20 grams)."